 Statistical detail General statistics about the system: amount, efficiency, etc. In addition to general statistics, each item can be individually tracked: count, utilization, cycle time.
 In addition to general statistics, effective rates, cumulative amount.

 Typical uses Scientific (biology, chemistry, physics), engineering (electronics, control systems), finance and economics, System Dynamics.
-Manufacturing, service industries, business operations, networks, systems engineering.
+Manufacturing, service industries, business operations, networks, logistics, systems engineering.
 Manufacturing of powders, fluids, and high speed, high volume processes.
-Chemical processes, ATM transactions.
-Supply chains.
+Chemical processes, ATM transactions, supply chains.

 ExtendSim CP